Military Residency and Yellow Ribbon

 At East Carolina, we want to make sure our military-affiliated students are setup for success from day one to graduation.
 That’s why East Carolina offers numerous tuition reclassification options for our military-affiliated students living in the state of North Carolina.

-Residency for Active Duty Military Personnel & Dependents
+Residency for Active-Duty Military Personnel & Dependents

-Students who are active duty military and stationed in North Carolina (along with their spouses and dependents) will have the mandatory 365 day residency rule waived upon completion of the military waiver and submission of supporting documents.
+Students who are active-duty military and stationed in North Carolina (along with their spouses and dependents) will have the mandatory 365-day residency rule waived upon completion of the military waiver and submission of supporting documents.
 This will enable the student to receive the in-state tuition rate as long as they are continuously enrolled in their program.
 The student must be living in North Carolina by the first day of classes.
 This benefit does not extend to on-line programs when the student is not living in North Carolina by the first day of classes.
 This benefit includes “Armed Forces” described as the following: the United States Air Force, Army Coast Guard, Marine Corps and Navy, the North Carolina National Guard and any reserve component of the foregoing.

 Any spouse or dependent relative of a member of the Armed Forces who is sharing the abode of that member shall be eligible to be charged the in-state tuition rate.
 The dependent relative shall be eligible as long as they maintain continuous enrollment.

-Residency for Recipients of Chapter 33 (Post 9/11 GI Bill®) and Chapter 35 DEA
+Residency for Recipients of VA Chapter 1606, 30, 33 and Chapter 35 DEA

 Under the Choice Act, a “covered individual” meets these qualifications:

-• “Lives” in the state in which the institution of higher learning is located, regardless of his/her formal state of residence.
+- “Lives” in the state in which the institution of higher learning is located, regardless of his/her formal state of residence.

-PLEASE NOTE: An active duty service member or a Veteran under Section 702, not living in North Carolina is not a “covered individual” at this time.
-A dependent of an active duty or veteran however, may qualify provided they will be living in North Carolina on the first day of classes.
+PLEASE NOTE: An active-duty service member or a Veteran under Section 702, not living in North Carolina is not a “covered individual” at this time.
+A dependent of an active duty or veteran, however, may qualify provided they will be living in North Carolina on the first day of classes.

 Reclassification Instructions